CERC-Genomic-Medicine/Regenie_nextflow/README.md

 ### Prepartion of LD-pruned set of variants for Whole genome modeling (regenie's first step)

-1) At Minimum, change declaration of the following variables within the Step1_convert_VCF.config file :
+1) At Minimum, change declaration of the following variables within the Common_LDpruned_variant.config file :

 * `VCF_files` -- full path to your input files ( Genotyped-array files if possible )
 * `lcr_regions` -- low complexity region bedfile, verify that the declaration uses the same genome buid (denotated by the option name)